Timeline of the Egyptian Crisis under the SCAF: June

 On 2 June, former Egyptian President Hosni Mubarak was sentenced to life in prison, for complicity in the killings of protesters by police, during the revolution that eventually toppled him, in 2011.
 However, the judge also found him not guilty, on corruption charges.
-This, and the fact that he had not received the death penalty, led numerous protesters to immediately take to the streets, directly after the verdict was announced.
+This, and the fact that he had not received the death penalty, led protesters to immediately take to the streets, directly after the verdict was announced.

 On 14 June, Egypt's Constitutional Court ruled that a law preventing members of Hosni Mubarak's former government from running for President was unconstitutional, therefore letting Ahmed Shafik remain in the presidential race.
 The court also ruled that the mainly Islamist-led Parliament, should be dissolved.
 Both of these verdicts also led to protests, as well.

 On 16–17 June, the second round of voting in the presidential elections took place.
 Both candidates claimed that they had won the election, and each accused the other of cheating.
 The results of the presidential election were initially going to be officially announced, on Thursday, 21 June.
 However, this date was later postponed.

 On 18 June, the Muslim Brotherhood announced that its candidate, Morsi, had won the election.
 On the same day, the ruling military junta, (which is scheduled to transfer power to the newly elected President on 30 June), made a statement, in which they severely restricted the powers, of the Presidency.
 This led to huge protests in Tahrir Square, the biggest since those that eventually ousted Mubarak, more than a year earlier.
-Many of the protesters were members of the Muslim Brotherhood.
+A number of the protesters were members of the Muslim Brotherhood.

 On 19 June, the protests continued.
 Protesters rallied in Tahrir Square in Cairo, accusing the SCAF of planning a coup, and demanding that it back down.

 The results of the presidential election were officially announced on 24 June 2012.
 It was announced that Morsi had narrowly beat Shafik, gaining 52% of the votes, while Shafik got 48% of them.
 Right after the announcement, Morsi supporters in Tahrir Square celebrated their victory.
 It has also been noted that this is the first time since Hosni Mubarak's resignation, on 11 February 2011, that celebrations of this magnitude have occurred, in Egypt.
-However, even after the results of the presidential election were announced, numerous protesters still remained, in Tahrir Square.
+However, even after the results of the presidential election were announced, a number of protesters still remained, in Tahrir Square.
 They were protesting the apparent power grab by the Supreme Council of the Armed Forces.

 On 30 June 2012, Morsi was sworn in as the fifth President of Egypt.
 This marked the first time in Egypt's history that a civilian president has been elected by the people.
 In the past, all of the other presidents were either from the military or had a military background.

 The inauguration of Morsi led to the third wave of the revolution.